A new “Hotel Story”, entitled Mr Smith Sees Red, now out.

 With eleven Hotel Stories in circulation (or twelve – see below), you may welcome a bit of a steer.

 The first seven Hotel Stories I wrote are gathered in Seven Hotel Stories, available as an e-book or a paperback.
-Since then three more have appeared as individual e-books: Seven Ukrainian Girls, Total Control, and Hotel Corona.
+Since then several more have appeared as individual e-books including Sausages and Total Control.
 Mr Smith Sees Red will be the fourth of these “orphan” stories – not yet available in a collection or as a paperback.

 If and when I complete fourteen Hotel Stories, I hope to produce a second collection in paperback.
 Perhaps by then the Hotel Stories will have appeared on Netflix.